(CNN)Here's a look at the Korean War. July 27, 2015 marks 62 years since the signing of the armistice agreement that ended the fighting.

 The casualty toll had been reported as 54,246 until June 2000, when the Pentagon acknowledged that a clerical error had included deaths outside the Korean War theater in the total.

-There are more than 7,500 American soldiers still "unaccounted for from the Korean War" as of June 2014.
+There are more than 7,800 American soldiers are still unaccounted for from the Korean War as of April 2015.

 There has never been a peace treaty, so the Korean War has technically never ended.